-1 Project Name Homeownership Education and Counseling Project Target Area Island of Kauai Goals Supported PS-1 Needs Addressed Community Development Needs - Public Services Funding CDBG: \$42,500 Description Homeownership Education & Counseling Project (\$42,500), Hawaiian Community Assets, Inc. will use funds to provide HUD-certified homebuyer education and foreclosure prevention workshops and counseling.
-Participants who successfully complete homebuyer education and counseling will be eligible to be placed on the Kauai Resident Homebuyer List as potential forst-time homebuyers of the County's mortgage finance programs.
+1 Project Name Homeownership Education and Counseling Project Target Area Island of Kauai Island of Kauai Goals Supported PS-1 Needs Addressed Community Development Needs - Public Services Funding CDBG: \$25,787 Community Assets, Inc. will use funds to provide HUD-content homebuyer education, counseling and foreclosure prevents workshops to low- to moderate-income individuals.
+Part successfully complete homebuyer education and counse eligible to be placed on the Kauai Resident Homebuyer I first-time homebuyers of the County's mortgage finance activity is eligible under 24 CFR 570.201(e), matrix code Additionally, this activity meets CDBG national objective 570.208(a)(2), Limited Clientele or LMC.
+Hawaiian Communic. will obtain data to determine total family size and in the County's policy on the Use of Self-Certification to very percentage of low- to moderate-income beneficiaries and This is a current public service project with increased service.
+Homeownership Education & Counseling Project (\$25,787), Hawaiian Community Assets, Inc. will use funds to provide HUD-certified homebuyer education, counseling and foreclosure prevention workshops to low- to moderate-income individuals.
+Participants who successfully complete homebuyer education and counseling will be eligible to be placed on the Kauai Resident Homebuyer List as potential first-time homebuyers of the County's mortgage finance programs.
 The activity is eligible under 24 CFR 570.201(e), matrix code 05U.
-Additionally, this activity meets CDBG national objective under 24 CFR 208(a)(2), Limited Clientele or LMC.
-Hawaiian Community Assets, Inc. will obtain data to determine total family or household size and income utilizing the County's policy on the Use of Self-Certification to verify that the percentage of low- to moderate-income beneficiaries are at least 51%.
+Additionally, this activity meets CDBG national objective under 24 CFR 570.208(a)(2), Limited Clientele or LMC.
+Hawaiian Community Assets, Inc. will obtain data to determine total family size and income utilizing the County's policy on the Use of Self-Certification to verify that the percentage of low- to moderate-income beneficiaries are at least 51%.
 This is a current public service project with increased service.
-Other leveraged funds \$121,891 Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 58 low- to moderate-income persons.
-Location Description 4523 Ioane Road, Anahola, HI 96703.
-Planned Activities Homeownership Education & Counseling - Hawaiian Community Assets, Inc will use funds to provide HUD-certified pre-purchase homebuyer education and foreclosure prevention.
-Participants who successfully complete homebuyer education and counseling will be eligible to be place on the County's or privately developed housing units, or any of the County's mortgage finance programs.
-2 Project Name Local Family Small Homes Program Target Area Island of Kauai Goals Supported PS-1 Needs Addressed Community Development Needs - Public Services
+Other leveraged funds \$121,891 Target Date 7/1/2020 Estimate the number and type of families that will benefit from the proposed activities es Location Description 4523 Ioane Road, Anahola, HI 96703 4523 Ioane Road, Anahola, HI 96703 Planned Activities Homeownership Education & Counseling - Hawaiian Community Assets, Inc - will use funds to provide HUD-certified pre-purchase homebuyer education and foreclosure prevention.
+Participants who successfully complete homebuyer education and counseling will be eligible to be placed on the County's or privately developed housing units, or any of the County's mortgage finance programs.
+2 Project Name KEO Meals on Wheels Vehicle Purchase Target Area Island of Kauai Goals Supported PS-1